influxdata/docs-v2/content/enterprise_influxdb/v1.10/tools/api.md

 ---

 The InfluxDB API provides a simple way to interact with the database.
-It uses HTTP response codes, HTTP authentication, JWT Tokens, and basic authentication, and responses are returned in JSON.
+It uses HTTP response codes, authentication with username and password credentials or API tokens, and JSON-formatted response data.

 The following sections assume your InfluxDB instance is running on `localhost` port `8086` and HTTPS is not enabled.